SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

     4. The next step is to implement steps in our workflow that do something when data changes.
 This is the reason why we created the `dataset_statistics` function.
 Implement a workflow that:

-        1. Check-out the code
+        1. Checks out the code
-        2. Setups Python
+        2. Sets up Python
         3. Installs dependencies
         4. Downloads the data
         5. Runs the `dataset_statistics` function on the data